skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ```

 !!! question
-	* What will the webadmins attach the permissions boundary to?
+	* To what object will the webadmins attach the permissions boundary?
-	* How does a permissions boundary differ from a standard IAM policy?
+	* How does a permissions boundary differ from an identity-based policy?
-	* How could you test the permissions boundary at this point?

 ## Task 3 <small>Create the permission policy for the webadmins</small>